Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-We first derive the distribution of shortest path lengths between two nodes in a network using a recursive approach.
-In Sec. \ref{sec:spd_supercritical} we consider the supercritical regime, describe a lemma that permits the construction of a geodesic via intervening nodes, and discuss a technical condition of sparsity required to generate a set of recursive equations.
+We first derive the distribution of geodesic lengths between two nodes in a network using a recursive approach.
+In Sec. \ref{sec:spd_supercritical} we consider the supercritical regime, describe a lemma that permits the construction of a geodesic via intervening nodes, and discuss the sparsity condition required to generate a set of recursive equations.
 To supply the initial condition, in Sec. \ref{sec:perc_prob} we derive the percolation probability of a node.
 In Sec. \ref{sec:spd_subcritical}, the formalism is extended to the subcritical regime.
-Then in Sec. \ref{sec:closedform_bound}, we extract a closed-form bound of the SPLD.
+Then in Sec. \ref{sec:closedform_bound}, we extract a closed-form expression for the GLD.

-\paragraph*{Definitions.} We consider a network of $n$ nodes without self-loops represented by the $n\times n$ adjacency matrix $A$.
-That is, for two nodes indexed by $i$ (``source'') and $j$ (``target''), $A_{ij}=1$ if there is an edge from $i$ to $j$ and $A_{ij}=0$ otherwise, and $A_{ii}=0$.
-We assume knowledge of the expectation in the ensemble average sense: access to the expected adjacency matrix $\avg{A}$ such that
+\paragraph*{Setup} We consider $n$ nodes indexed by the set $[n]\triangleq\{1,2,\dots,n\}$ in a network without self-loops represented by the $n\times n$ adjacency matrix $\mat{A}$.
+That is, for two nodes indexed by $i\in[n]$ (``source'') and $j\in[n]\setminus\{i\}$ (``target''), $A_{ij}=1$ if there is an edge from $i$ to $j$ and $A_{ij}=0$ otherwise, and $A_{ii}=0$.
+We assume knowledge of the expectation in the ensemble average sense, that is, access to the expected adjacency matrix $\avg{\mat{A}}$; we use the notation $\avg{\cdot}$ when averaging over the ensemble.
+We consider a network to be a sparse ensemble average network (SEAN) if it is generated from a network model for which the following assumptions hold. \begin{enumerate} \item \emph{Conditionally independent edges:} Conditioned on the identity of a node pair, the existence of an edge between them is independent of the edge between another node pair:

+\item \emph{Sparsity:} If a node pair has a non-zero connection probability, then it is appropriately small:

+and $\avg{A_{ii}}=0$ (i.e. no self-loops \footnote{Our formalism works just as well for a network with loops as long as loops are added sparsely.
+That is, the chance of a loop for any given node is either $\bigtheta{n^{-1}}$ or $0$, and so we can asymptotically ignore loops, as we do here.}). \item \emph{No bottlenecks:} If there is a set of nodes with non-zero connection probabilities from and to a given node pair, then its size is non-vanishing: